SkyflowFoundry/connections_config/README.md

 `skyflow_connections_setup.py` creates and configures a connection to PipeDream (RequestBin), which serves as an echo server.
 It uses a Quickstart vault and the `credit_cards` table.

-To run this script, run the following command in a terminal:
+To run this script, run the following command:

 ```bash
 python skyflow_connections_setup.py